Gamification of the Classroom

 Click Here for @mrmatera blog post on gamification.

-5 responses to “Gamification of the Classroom”
+5 thoughts on “Gamification of the Classroom”

 I wanted to reach out to you because I am having a bit of a mental block with the difference between Gamification versus Game-based learning.
 I have been researching a ton over the last few months in order to support teachers in our school district in gamifying their classroom.
 I understand the idea of using game mechanics in a non-game environment (e.g.: a classroom), but I have hit a wall.
 A teacher came to me and asked if she created a review game using Jeopardy, if that was Gamification.
 My gut tells me that this is more Game-based learning, but I feel like the line is becoming fuzzy.
 Could you help?
 I’d love to hear your clarifying thoughts on this.